-157. Ontario's conduct was oppressive, high-handed, callous, and demonstrates a reckless and re-licenced non-directly operated facilities that engaged in this practice, despite its obligations under the Charter, the CYFSA, YCJA, and the Convention.
+158.185.
+This conduct was a marked departure from ordinary standards of decent behaviour.
+Ontario facilitated routine strip searches of children as young as 12 in directly operated facilities and re-licenced non-directly operated facilities that engaged in this practice, despite its obligations under the Charter, the CYFSA, YCJA, and the Convention.
 Ontario knowingly and recklessly exposed vulnerable children detained away from their families to degrading, humiliating, and harmful strip searches.
 The class members seek punitive damages.